Park Place Productions: History

 In 1990, contracted by Electronic Arts, the company produced John Madden Football for the Genesis video game console, described as "the most successful sports game of all time."
 Other popular titles that the company developed include Monday Night Football (DOS, 1989), and Muhammad Ali Heavyweight Boxing (Genesis, 1992).
+In 1991, the company made a major setback when Jim Simmons, who was with Pacific Dataworks and Park Place, left the company for Electronic Arts under the development company Digital Arts.
+The company later acquired Knight Technologies.
 Park Place Productions went on to become the largest independent developer of computer games in 1993 with 130 developers making 45 games for 14 video game publishing companies.
+The company owned a testing company, Bug Busters, which handled testing of its games.
+The company later launched a publishing label, Spirit of Discovery, used to publish games, supervised by Knox, and spun off in 1994.
+In 1993, the company launched a publishing sports label, Sports Forum, meant to publish games.